ArcanaFramework/arcana/docs/source/data_model.rst

 Datasets
 --------

-In Arcana, a *dataset* refers to a collection of comparable data, e.g. data from a single research study, or large collection such as the Human Connectome Project.
+In Arcana, a *dataset* refers to a collection of comparable data within a store, e.g. data from a single research study, or large collection such as the Human Connectome Project.
 Arcana datasets consist of both source data and the derivatives derived from them.
-Datasets are organised into a tree with a consistent "hierarchy" that classifies a series of data points (e.g. groups, subjects, sessions).
-For example, the following dataset consisting of imaging sessions sorted by subject and longintudinal timepoint within a directory tree
+Datasets are organised into trees that classify a series of data points (e.g. imaging sessions) by a "hierarchy" of branches (e.g. groups > subjects > sessions).
+For example, the following dataset consisting of imaging sessions is sorted by subjects, then longintudinal timepoints

 .. code-block::